marfarma/simple-image-sizes/trunk/readme.txt

 Tags: images, image, custom sizes, custom images, thumbnail regenerate, thumbnail, regenerate, Requires at least: 3.0
 Tested up to: 3.1
-Stable tag: 1.0.2
+Stable tag: 1.0.4

 == Description ==

 This plugin allow create custom image sizes for your site.
 Override your theme sizes directly on the media option page.
-Regenerate your sizes by size and post type too !
+You can regenerate all the sizes you have just created and choose wich one you wanted to regenerate.

 == Installation ==